bean-mhm/flim/README.md

 ### Non-OCIO Guide

-You can replicate the transforms fairly easily in order to use flim's 3D LUTs in your own pipeline without OCIO.
+After reading the explanations above, you should be able to replicate the transforms fairly easily in order to use flim's 3D LUTs in your own pipeline without OCIO.
 The following pseudo-code demonstrates the general process to transform a single RGB triplet (note that this might not match the latest version).

 ```py
 # Input RGB values (color space: Linear BT.709 I-D65)